kentcdodds/old-kentcdodds.com/content/blog/what-open-source-project-should-i-contribute-to/index.md

 best to contribute to something you use regularly_.

 What open source libraries/frameworks/tools do you use regularly?
-Perhaps you're working with Grunt, Gulp, Webpack, or Browserify and feel like an API could be improved or documented better.
-Or maybe you're working with a React library or Angular module that could use a little polish.
+Perhaps you're working with Webpack and feel like a configuration option could be improved or documented better.
+Or maybe you're working with a React or Vue library that could use a little polish.
 One thing's certain, whatever you're building, you're probably using an open source project or tool that you could personally benefit from contributing to.

+Step 1: Open your `package.json` and read through the dependencies you have.
+Think back on your experience learning and using that module.
+Remember struggling with one of them?
+Pick that one.

 ## Contributing